transloadit/ruby-sdk/README.md

 )

 response = assembly.submit! open('lolcat.jpg')

+# loop until processing is finished
+until response.finished?
+  sleep 1; response.reload! # you'll want to implement a timeout in your production app end

+if response.error?
+ # handle error
+else
+ # handle other cases
+end
 ```

 When the `submit!` method returns, the file has been uploaded but may not yet